kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-10-matthew-macdonald-the-case-against-OOP-is-wildly-overstated.md

-   What all these rants have in common is that they point out (rightfully) some of the pitfalls in modern software development and then concluce (wrongfully) that this indicates a terrible rot at the core of the programming world
+   What all these rants have in common is that they point out (rightfully) some of the pitfalls in modern software development and then conclude (wrongfully) that this indicates a terrible rot at the core of the programming world

    Yes, object-oriented programming doesn't look so great if you conflate it with